 A: One.
 After thoughtful consideration of feedback from the Point of Contacts on this project, there will not be a second check-in required during the transition.
 The one (1) progress review should be no sooner than six (6) months after the 2022 annual review given to the employee, but no later than twelve (12) months after the 2022 annual review given to the employee.

 It is important to emphasize that Performance Management is a year round event with continuous feedback between supervisors and employees.
 While two check-ins are not required, it is in the best interest of employees and agencies to foster a year-round culture of feedback and improvement.
-The Center for Organizational Excellence (COE) will continue to provide training on this expectation as we shift into a new performance model.
+The Center for Organizational Effectiveness (COE) will continue to provide training on this expectation as we shift into a new performance model.

 Q: Why is the State changing the timing of the performance cycle?